What is Fungus Fighter?

 Uncle’s Tip: Mow bluegrass shorter in the spring and be vigilant in the areas under trees or on the north that seem to hold the heavy dew longer in the morning.
 Mow the lawn shorter while it is cool, and rain is plentiful.
 In June, raise the mowing height and don’t let the lawn dry out too much before starting the summer watering schedule.
 Should large areas die in the summer, add Stadium Special perennial rye grass, to your favorite blend in fall for a quick recovery.

 Turf Disease in Fescue Lawns

-Fescue diseases can be a little more predictable and easily forecast by the temperature and humidity when added together are higher than 150.
+Fescue diseases can be a little more predictable and easily forecast by the temperature and humidity when added together (see example) are higher than 150.
 Applying granular Fungus Fighter at 28 day intervals from mid-May through mid-August, when conditions are most favorable for disease, should keep you ahead of the game.